Oneo64/Auldworlde/Characters/Ljorn.md

 When he travels or prepares for combat, Ljörn puts on a nasal helmet and his byrnie, and he equips himself with his spear and round shield.
 He will also carry a tiny grimoire (about fifteen pages) and a piece of coal in the pouch.

 ## Personality
 Ljörn is reserved and slightly introverted.
-He doesn't speak much and prefers quiet and solitary areas, but he doesn't mind public spaces (or even crowded places).
+He doesn't speak much and prefers quiet and solitary areas, although he doesn't mind being in public (or crowded places).
 When he talks to strangers, he might make things awkward, but otherwise, he tries to be polite, especially to his elders or higher-ups.
 He is stubborn; he usually won't change his mind after making a decision.

 To strangers, unless he is interacting with them, Ljörn acts uncaring and unassertive since he usually doesn't involve himself in things that don't concern him.
 For example, if a thief stole something from someone he doesn't know, he'll ignore the commotion.